 Today marked the beginning of our fascinating journey through Europe's westernmost capital.
-Our plans for today include numerous walks to the most popular places in the city, as well as the beginning of acquaintance with local cuisine.
+Our plans for today include numerous walks around the most popular spots in the city, as well as the start of an introduction to the local cuisine.

 The best way to start a vacation in Lissbaon is to have dinner in a fish restaurant, where you should try one of the most popular dishes in the country - cod.
 A table at Concha D'Ouro restaurant is better to be booked in advance, because the national cuisine of this institution is appreciated not only by tourists, but also by locals, so free tables are rarely left unused.

 Not only the exterior and interior of the cathedral are of historical and architectural interest.
 Especially impressive is the unique history of the region, it is located.
 Many years before it was built, there was a Roman temple on this territory, which was later converted to Christian.
 There was even a time when there was a mosque in this place.
 The cathedral undoubtedly deserves special attention, and its two high bell towers can be seen from anywhere in the city.